 Without further ado:

-I am so pleased to be hosting Amalie Howard on my website for the YA Scavenger Hunt – Fall 2018 edition.
+I am so pleased to be hosting Amalie Jahn on my website for the YA Scavenger Hunt – Spring 2019 edition.

 Want to learn more?
 Visit Amalie’s website.